Absence of barren plateaus and scaling of gradients in the energy optimization of isometric tensor network states: Introduction and summary of results

 \subsection{Prior work on barren plateaus for tensor network states}

-Refs.~\cite{Liu2022-129,Garcia2023-2023} study a subclass of MPS $|\Psi\ket$ with periodic boundary conditions, isometric MPS tensors, and norms $\|\Psi\|$ exponentially concentrated around one \cite{Haferkamp2021-2}.
-For the maximization of the overlap to a second state $|\phi\ket$, Liu \emph{et al.}\ \cite{Liu2022-129} find that the Haar-averaged gradient amplitudes decrease exponentially with system size.
-This is quite natural, considering that overlaps of random states decrease exponentially in the system size even when we restrict ourselves to product states.
-For the minimization of expectation values $\bra\Psi|\hh_i|\Psi\ket$ for an observable $\hh_i$ that acts non-trivially only on site $i$, Refs.~\cite{Liu2022-129,Garcia2023-2023} provide an upper bound on the Haar-averaged variance of the gradient with respect to the MPS tensor of site $j$.
+Refs.~\cite{Liu2022-129,Garcia2023-2023} study a subclass of MPS $|\Psi\ket$ with periodic boundary conditions, isometric MPS tensors, and with variable norms $\|\Psi\|$ which are exponentially concentrated around one \cite{Haferkamp2021-2}.
+For the maximization of the overlap to a second state $|\Phi\ket$, Liu \emph{et al.}\ \cite{Liu2022-129} find that the Haar-averaged gradient amplitudes decrease exponentially with increasing system size.
+This is consistent with the orthogonality catastrophe, i.e., the exponential decrease of random-state overlaps with increasing system size.
+For the minimization of expectation values $\bra\Psi|\hh_i|\Psi\ket$ for a single-site Hamiltonian $\hh_i$ that acts non-trivially only on site $i$, Refs.~\cite{Liu2022-129,Garcia2023-2023} provide an upper bound on the Haar-averaged variance of the gradient with respect to the MPS tensor of site $j$.
 The obtained bound decays exponentially as $d^{-|i-j|}$ where $d$ is the single-site Hilbert-space dimension.